Updated: April 10, 2026

 Jon — Windows Audio & Sound Troubleshooting Writer

 Jon has spent 8+ years working through Windows audio quirks across hundreds of setups — from budget laptops to multi-monitor workstations.
 Every step in this guide was tested on real machines running Windows 10 22H2 and Windows 11 24H2.
+Last reviewed and updated April 10, 2026.
 Learn more about Jon →

 10 Frequently Asked Questions